Help Fight Childhood Cancer: Project Overview

-With the help of World Community Grid volunteers, Japanese researchers have discovered promising drug candidates to battle childhood cancer.
-Support cancer research by taking part in our 10th anniversary challenge - as we celebrate on a decade of discovery.
-Learn More
+With the help of World Community Grid volunteers, Japanese researchers discovered promising drug candidates to battle a serious form of childhood cancer.
+Learn more about this achievement and sign up today to support other cancer research on World Community Grid.

 Project Status and Findings: In February 2014, the research team behind the Help Fight Childhood Cancer project published a groundbreaking paper on their discovery of seven promising drug candidates to treat neuroblastoma, one of the most common and dangerous forms of childhood cancer.
 Learn more.

 Additional information on Help Fight Childhood Cancer can be found on: